Spend a day in Bluffton, Indiana

 The largest city in the county is Bluffton, which was founded in 1838.
 I started the day with a cup of delicious coffee and a breakfast sandwich from Hugh’s Bakery & Coffeehouse.
 Located just off the main square on Market Street, this coffee shop was hopping.

 With a bright, airy location (loved the sun streaming in the front windows), it is a delightful place to begin your day exploring Bluffton.
-The coffee was good and the prices affordable.
-As busy as it was, I could tell it was a local favorite.
+The coffee was good and the prices were affordable.
+As busy as it was, I could tell it is a local favorite.

 Coffee in hand, I spent the next half hour strolling the downtown area.
 I popped into a few boutiques and peeked in the windows of a few businesses that were closed due to the early time of the day (Axe Throwing and a local Brewery).